Sinterit Lisa Pro review – affordability, quality, and ease of use

 At first, it felt a bit strange not to wear a mask, as you’d think it would be unhealthy to potentially breathe in particles of plastic.
 Grzegorz assured us that it was fine and wouldn’t do any harm.

-Anyways, then we had to pack down the powder (this step just consists in “compacting” the powder with a square metal tool), and add more powder.
+Anyways, then we had to pack down the powder (this step just consists of “compacting” the powder with a square metal tool) and add more powder.

 After all of this preparation is done, and after closing the lid and pressing “Start” on the screen, the printer starts to heat up.
 Several layers of powder are spread onto the build plate before the actual printing, too.